minhqdao/zimit/README.md

 # zimit

-A GCRA-based rate limiter for Zig 0.15+.
+A GCRA-based rate limiter for Zig 0.15+ with a token-bucket-like API.

-Exposes a token-bucket-flavored API while running a Generic Cell Rate Algorithm (GCRA) engine underneath — single `i64` TAT per key, no floats, atomic-friendly.
+Internally uses a single `i64` TAT per key.
+No floats, deterministic, and allocation-efficient.

-## Features

-- Pure-function GCRA core — no allocations, no global state, trivially testable
-- Multi-key `HashMap`-backed limiter for strings, integers, or any hashable type
-- Manual clock injection — deterministic tests without sleeping
-- Atomic batch requests via `allow_n`
-- `retry_after_ns` / `retry_after_ms_ceil` on every denial — caller decides how to wait

 ## Installation